 Seasonal and 95% water, add these to your lunch or afternoon snack and enjoy all the benefits of these anti-oxidant rich fruits, which contain lycopene (which is also linked with good bone health).

 Hydrating, as well as natural anti inflammatory this fun and tropical fruit packs a double punch – eat your pineapple at lunch or as a late afternoon snack if you feel back pain, fatigue or RSI from your computer mouse.
 Add a teaspoon of turmeric to your water, juice or milk (any kind including coconut or almond) and you will double the effect.

 Our California retreat trees are brimming with these bitter gems.
 Full of vitamin C grapefruit is perfect for hydrating with a satisfying zing.
 It naturally cleanses the liver and provides a perfect bitter, astringent flavour that helps balance summer lethargy or oily skin.
 Try this amazing grapefruit and pomegranate salad for a summer evening dinner.

 Carrots and Raspberries

-To learn more about how diet can improve your sports performance as well as your quality of life, join us for our upcoming retreat with 2nd Generation Master Pilates teacher Jamie Isaac in Cornwall.
+To learn more about how diet can improve your energy levels, performance as well as your quality of life, join us for our upcoming retreat with 2nd Generation Master Pilates teacher Jamie Isaac & Cookbook author Jo Dombernowsky.

-Indulge in an amazing Pilates & spa retreat weekend on the Cornish coast with Azul founder and 2nd Generation Master Teacher, Jamie Isaac.
-This retreat will replenish and energise you.
-Enjoy an amazing spa, sauna and steam room and mind body treatments in this luxury setting.
+Indulge in an amazing Pilates & Nutrition retreat with Azulfit founder and 2nd Generation Teacher, Jamie Isaac and cookbook author and resident nutrition advisor Jo Dombernowsky.
+This retreat will replenish and energise you..
 Discover flow and vitality through movement as you connect with your mind and your body.